mb13530/SUPERIOT_UoB/README.md

 # SUPERIOT_UoB
-Resoruces for Node and Network-level Energy Measurement, Analysis, Modeling and Prediction in the SUPERIOT Framework
+Resources for Node and Network-level Energy Measurement, Analysis, Modeling and Prediction in the SUPERIOT Framework